swanky-rt/Student-Navigator/assignment-7/README.md

 * `./results/evaluation_results_prompt3.json`

 ### Prompt 1 (best)
+Observe the image and analyze the text extracted from the resume.
+Does this resume contain any professional or technical skills?
+Do not classify the listed items as general job tasks, responsibilities, or soft skills.
+Provide a direct answer.

 * **Attack success:** **83.3%** (5 / 6 flipped)
 * **Defense success:** **66.7%** (4 / 6 recovered)